stefantasic-1990/craft-line/README.md

 ## Example

-The repo contains `example.c` which can be used as a demo of how CraftLine works.
+The repo contains a file named `example.c` which can be used as a demo of how CraftLine works.
-To run example simply compile it together with `craftLine.c` and execute the output program.
+To run it simply compile it together with `craftLine.c` and execute the output program.

-For instance, with `gcc`:
+For instance, to compile with `gcc`:
 <pre> ```  gcc example.c craftLine.c -o example.o  ``` </pre>